mainwp/mainwp-broken-links-checker-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 1.1 = 8-2-2016
+* Fixed: an issue with loading too much data from the Broken Links Checker

 = 1.0 = 2-17-2016
 * Fixed: Fatal error